Content is an essential ingredient for growing and maintaining a healthy online community.

 So, where should you start?

-Content Strategy: Who are you talking to?
+Who exactly are you talking to?

 Creating marketing personas is a helpful technique to understand members better.
 Personas are fictitious users that represent the needs of larger groups of users in terms of goals and behavior.
 In the context of alumni communities, user personas could be a graduate, a recent graduate, a volunteer, a donor, a student, or a group administrator, for example.
 Personas help define the value proposition, the communication strategy (content and channels), and the user journey.